Indiana: The frontier

 In 1787, the U.S. defined the Northwest Territory which included the area of present-day Indiana.
 In 1800, Congress separated Ohio from the Northwest Territory, designating the rest of the land as the Indiana Territory.
 President Thomas Jefferson chose William Henry Harrison as the governor of the territory, and Vincennes was established as the capital.
 After the Michigan Territory was separated and the Illinois Territory was formed, Indiana was reduced to its current size and geography.

 Starting with the Battle of Fallen Timbers in 1794 and the Treaty of Greenville in 1795, Native American titles to Indiana lands were extinguished by usurpation, purchase, or war and treaty.
 About half the state was acquired in the Treaty of St. Mary's from the Miami in 1818.
-Purchases were not complete until the Treaty of Mississinewas in 1826 acquired the last of the reserved Native American lands in the northeast.
+Purchases were not complete until the Treaty of Mississinewas again with the Miami in 1826 acquired the last of the reserved Native American lands in the northeast.

-A portrait of the Indiana frontier about 1810: The frontier was defined by the Treaty of Fort Wayne in 1809, adding much of the southwestern lands around Vincennes and southeastern lands adjacent to Cincinnati, to areas along the Ohio River as part of U.S. territory.
-Settlements were military outposts such as Fort Ouiatenon in the northwest and Fort Miami (later Fort Wayne) in the northeast, Fort Knox and Vincennes settlement on the lower Wabash.
-Other settlements included Clarksville (across from Louisville), Vevay, and Corydon along the Ohio River, the Quaker Colony in Richmond on the eastern border, and Conner's Post (later Connersville) on the east central frontier.
-Indianapolis would not be populated for 15 more years, and central and northern Indiana Territory remained wilderness populated primarily by Indigenous communities.
-Only two counties in the extreme southeast, Clark and Dearborn, had been organized by European settlers.
+By 1810, only two counties in the extreme southeast, Clark and Dearborn, had been organized by European settlers.
 Land titles issued out of Cincinnati were sparse.
 Settler migration was chiefly via flatboat on the Ohio River westerly, and by wagon trails up the Wabash/White River Valleys (west) and Whitewater River Valleys (east).